 Broadcast images from NOAA satellites consist of lines lasting 0.5 seconds, corresponding to sensor data.
 They provide one image of the earth's surface containing data from two channels.
 On channel A, an image in the visible part of the spectrum (VIS) is broadcast, and on channel B, an image in the infrared part (IR).
 Each line contains data from both channels (time multiplex) and consists of a sequence of separator tones translated by frame modulation.

 Data in channel A is preceded by a short pulse of 1040 Hz and similarly data in channel B is preceded by a short pulse of 832 Hz.
 Each row also contains a calibration sequence.
-Thanks to this, the software used for decoding can then display only the selected type of image or synchronize the image to the edge of the screen.
+Thanks to this, the Software used for decoding can then display only the selected type of image or synchronize the image to the edge of the screen.

 APT format: The APT image format is shown in Fig. 2, and both A and B channels can be seen here, divided into 16 parts, which serve to calibrate the image.
 Each part is composed of eight consecutive image lines.
 So let's note that parts 1 to 14 are identical in the images from both channels.
-In fig. 3 already see this APT format "in practice", as I received it from the satellite 🙂
+In fig. 3 already see this APT format 'in practice', as I received it from the satellite 🙂

 fig. No. 2: APT format